neverlocal/paulicirc/docs/getting-started.rst

 True

 The overlap between two gadgets is defined to be the number of qubits where (i) both gadgets have a leg different from ``_`` and (ii) the legs of the two gadgets are different.
-Whether two gadgets commute depends on whether their overlap is even, and the overlap can be computed via the `Gadget.overlap <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.gadgets.html#paulicirc.gadgets.Gadget.overlap>`_ method:
+Whether two gadgets commute depends on whether their overlap is even, and the overlap can be computed via the :meth:`Gadget.overlap <paulicirc.gadgets.Gadget.overlap>` method:

 >>> g.overlap(h)
 2